CityOfZion/awesome-neo/resources/faq.md

    Not exactly, no. On October 16, some of the locked supply becomes unlocked.
 This portion will not enter the exchanges and is only for long-term support of NEO projects.
 You can find the specifics [here](http://docs.neo.org/en-us/) under 'Distribution Mechanism'.

+20. *I have transferred my NEO balance from Bittrex and the exchange kept 0.9750 NEO on the exchange.
+However, I cannot send this anywhere because you need at least 1 NEO plus fees to be able to send.
+Can this amount be topped up, held or sold?*

+   The tokens you hold on exchanges are not actually NEO.
+When you withdraw them, at this moment they send you NEO.
+This is why you are allowed to have 0.97 NEO on exchanges, but not in a wallet.
+   In itself, NEO is indivisible, which means you can't have 1.01 NEO; it will be cut down to 1 NEO.
+If you try and send your NEO from the exchange, it will send 0 NEO (which is prevented by Bittrex).
+You can keep it there to be sold later for example though, or you can buy additional NEO on the exchange so that your amount is more than 1 NEO + the necessary fees.

 ---
 If you did not find your answer in the FAQ listed above, you can always ask your question in the [NEO Slack Channel](http://slack.cityofzion.io/).